MP for Bury North

 Parliamentary Under Secretary of State (Department for Science, Innovation and Technology)

-James Frith is a Labour Co‑operative MP for Bury North, elected in 2024.
-He currently serves as Parliamentary Under Secretary of State for Science, Innovation and Technology and as Parliamentary Secretary to the Cabinet Office, roles he began in March 2026.
-He previously sat on the Culture, Media and Sport Committee and the Education Committee during his parliamentary career.
+James Frith is the Labour (Co-op) MP for Bury North, elected in 2024.
+He currently serves as Parliamentary Under Secretary of State for the Department for Science, Innovation and Technology and as Parliamentary Secretary to the Cabinet Office, reflecting his move into government roles.
+He has previously served on the Education Committee (2017–2019) and the Culture, Media and Sport Committee (2024–2025).

-Declares seven financial interests, including five entries related to gifts, benefits and hospitality from UK sources, and two shareholdings.
+Declares eight financial interests: five entries for gifts, benefits and hospitality from UK sources; two shareholdings; and one entry for visits outside the UK.

 Generated 21 February 2026